openactive/data-models/README.md

 * **defaultPrefix** - The default prefix that is used in the `@vocab` field of the OpenActive JSON-LD definition.
 * **openActivePrefix** - The prefix used for OpenActive fields
 * **contextUrl** - The URL that the JSON context of this specification is published at
+* **specUrl** - The URL that the human-readable version of this specification is published at
+* **defaultActivityLists** - An array of activity list URLs that accompany this spec
 * **baseGraph** - A base object used when generating the `@graph` property of the OpenActive JSON-LD definition.
 * **keywords** - A map of aliases for JSON-LD keywords.
 * **namespaces** - A map of prefixes to namespaces used in the OpenActive JSON-LD definition.